raaslab/3D_bridge_meshes/README.md

   b. quality guarantees of inspection images
 2. Add frontier exploration if no bridge voxels are seen
 3. improve bridge segmentation
-4. improve UAV point to ponit flight
+4. improve UAV point to point flight